apache/beam/website/www/site/content/en/documentation/patterns/ai-platform.md

 This section shows how to use [Google Cloud AI Platform Prediction](https://cloud.google.com/ai-platform/prediction/docs/overview) to make predictions about new data from a cloud-hosted machine learning model.

 [tfx_bsl](https://github.com/tensorflow/tfx-bsl) is a library with a Beam PTransform called `RunInference`. `RunInference` is able to perform an inference that can use an external service endpoint for receiving data.
 When using a service endpoint, the transform takes a PCollection of type `tf.train.Example` and, for every batch of elements, sends a request to AI Platform Prediction.
-The size of a batch may vary.
+The size of a batch is automatically computed.
 For more details on how Beam finds the best batch size, refer to a docstring for [BatchElements](https://beam.apache.org/releases/pydoc/current/apache_beam.transforms.util.html?highlight=batchelements#apache_beam.transforms.util.BatchElements).

  The transform produces a PCollection of type `PredictionLog`, which contains predictions.